vplesko/OrbLang/README.md

 `libs/` contains source files for standard use in Orb projects.
 Reading these will give you more ideas on what is possible with Orb.

 Additionally, you may also browse `.orb` files in `tests/positive/`.
-These are test files for the project.
+These are the test files for the project.
 They may not be the best examples of a good code style, however.